Books of Blood: Volume Four

-A young man named Karney and his friends beat up a vagrant for fun.
-Karney steals a strange knotted piece of string he finds on the vagrant.
-A keen fan of puzzles, Karney undoes the knots that evening, not knowing that, in doing so, he is releasing a succession of demons who proceed to kill off his friends.
-The demons seem progressively more advanced, appearing to evolve with each knot.
-When he realises what he has done, Karney has to seek out the vagrant for help.

 "The Body Politic"

 In a bizarre version of a revolution, it appears that all human beings' hands have their own consciousness and are not happy at being ordered what to do by their owners.
 The hands of a factory worker named Charlie plan to lead the revolution.
 Charlie's hands even have their own personalities, with Left being more cautious and Right being very determined and even proclaiming itself a Messiah.
 Right – against Charlie's own wishes – chops off Left, who scuttles away to summon other hands to do the same before returning to rescue Right, starting a violent revolution of human limbs.
+As hundreds of freed hands surge into the hospital to free Right, Charlie lures them to the rooftop and hurls himself off the edge, followed by the hands, which die with him and Right as they hit the ground.
+One human survivor, who lost his legs to a train while escaping, awakens to find his severed legs standing and watching him.
+Fearing the rest of his body will revolt, he waits, "...heart in mouth, for the fall of the Empire".

 This story was later adapted and used, in part, for the film Quicksilver Highway.